 Liz Kirtley – Hi I’m Liz.
 I am married to Shaun and we have two daughters.
 I have three dogs of my own; two Hounds First sighthounds and one honorary sighthound who came from another rescue.
 I first adopted from Hounds First back in 2013 and ‘accidentally’ became a foster carer in 2014 when an emergency foster home was needed for a dog that was local to me.
 In the same year I also started to volunteer on the Hounds First phone line, initially taking calls once a week.

 I have continued to foster for the charity and in 2016 became more involved with the day to day running of the rescue before being invited to become a Trustee in December that year.
-I am studying for a Diploma in Canine Behaviour with the International School for Canine Psychology and Behaviour whilst also extending my learning with further reading.
+I am studying for a Diploma in Canine Behaviour with the International School for Canine Psychology and Behaviour whilst also extending my learning with further courses and reading.

 Carl Gledhill- I am married to tracie with 7 children and 7 dogs between us.
 I started my rescue journey by volunteering with several rescues to homecheck and transport and gradually got more involved until I became a trustee of Hounds First.